andreasbloomquist/learning_gulp/README.md

 ![big gulp](http://33.media.tumblr.com/f05ba5ce2e8faa461eee27f69ae3d0c7/tumblr_mjs1sxOSdM1qzlc1ro1_500.gif "sarah palin")

-Alright, now for some roadblocks.
+Mmm that was refreshing!
+Now for some roadblocks.

 ##What are the roadblocks?
 Learning the Gulp api is very simple and easy to use.
 However, creating more complex tasks requires installing numerous plug-ins for each specific function desired.
 For example, a plugin for prefixing ".min" on a file is required (if you wanted to follow convention that is...), and another plugin for actually minifying the file is also required.
 This can add a lot of dependencies to your project, but then again, probably fewer dependencies than rails, just saying.
 In addition, it's important to find the right Gulp plug-ins that match the libraries you're using on your project.